-Finally, Project Just also recently released a profile on Matt & Nat that confirmed my worries about their transparency; their investigation also found that there is no information about whether or not Matt & Nat monitors any of the environmental impact of their supply chain.
+Finally, Project Just (sadly no longer available) also recently released a profile on Matt & Nat that confirmed my worries about their transparency; their investigation also found that there is no information about whether or not Matt & Nat monitors any of the environmental impact of their supply chain.

-So, in conclusion, I think their quality is a big pro, and I like that they’re using materials like cork and recycled PET.
-But until they offer more information about their manufacturing process and their current and future use of vegan leathers/PVC, I don’t feel comfortable supporting them and can’t help but feel there is some greenwashing going on.
+So, in conclusion, I think their styles and quality is a pro, and I like that they’re using some eco materials like cork and recycled PET, but until they offer more information about their manufacturing process and their current and future use of vegan leathers/PVC, I don’t feel comfortable supporting them and can’t help but feel there is greenwashing going on.

 UPDATE: It’s also been mentioned in the comments that Matt & Nat does not seem to treat their employees well and has a lot of negative and worrisome reviews on Glassdoor.